5 Coat Warning Signs of Illness in Dogs & Cats

 Why Human OTC Dosing Is Not Straightforward

-WHAT NOT TO DO: do not guess a dose from a child’s label; do not combine two antihistamines “to see if it works better”; do not use extended-release products unless a veterinarian specifically approves them; and do not assume a larger dog can safely take “more than the box says.”
-If a dog has glaucoma, heart disease, urinary issues, or is on other sedating medications, the risk-benefit picture can change quickly, so the clinic should be involved.
+WHAT NOT TO DO: don't guess a dose from a child's label; don't combine two antihistamines "to see if it works better"; don't use extended-release products unless a veterinarian approves them; and don't assume a larger dog can safely take "more than the box says."
+If a dog has glaucoma, heart disease, urinary issues, or is on other sedating medications, the risk-benefit picture changes quickly—so the clinic should be involved before the first dose.

 Combination Products to Avoid in Dogs